Is there a way for me to present my research if I am unable to attend Fall Meeting?

 I work with high school students.
 Can they submit an abstract?

-We are currently piloting a program to include high school students in VPS.
-If your students perform original research, they may be able to participate in VPS.
+Select high school students are able to participate in VPS if your students perform original research.
 To be eligible, the lead author must be a high school student.
 Educators (teachers or project advisors) cannot be listed as the lead author.
 Please contact us at VPS@agu.org to see if VPS can work with your curriculum.

 I did not work with individual students doing research, but students in a summer course were involved in a class project.
 Can they submit an abstract?